 Represented Ariosa Diagnostics in three consolidated patent infringement suits in the Northern District of California which, like the action involving Sequenom, sought to enjoin Ariosa from selling its innovative non-invasive test for fetal chromosomal abnormalities.
 Ariosa persuaded the district court to stay the cases, which involve three patents, pending inter partes reviews and appeals to the Federal Circuit.

 - PDL BioPharma, Inc. v.
 Genentech, Inc. and F. Hoffmann-La Roche Ltd.

 Represented PDL BioPharma in a Nevada state court action alleging breach of a 2003 settlement agreement that, among other things, barred Genentech from taking any action to challenge the validity of certain PDL patent rights.
 After extensive discovery and motion practice, the case was stayed by agreement of the parties pending Genentech and Roche’s interlocutory appeal to the Nevada Supreme Court of a trial court order granting PDL’s motion to compel them to produce critical documents withheld on grounds of privilege.
 The case settled during the appeal, with Genentech entering into amended license agreements with PDL.
 Certain details about the settlement can be found in PDL’s public disclosures.

-- Represented TiVo Inc. against Microsoft and Verizon, including before the International Trade Commission.
-Cases resolved favorably to TiVo, including a settlement in which Verizon agreed to provide TiVo with total compensation worth at least $250.4 million.
+- Represented TiVo Inc. against Microsoft, Verizon, and Samsung, including before the International Trade Commission.
+The cases resolved favorably to TiVo, including a settlement in which Verizon agreed to provide TiVo with total compensation worth at least $250.4 million.

 - Represented the Natural Resources Defense Council in highly publicized litigation involving the effects of naval sonar on marine mammals.
 Mr. Gordon participated in the litigation before a federal district court, the 9th Circuit Court of Appeals, and the United States Supreme Court.